Last Updated: 5/8/21 | May 8th, 2021

 Travel insurance is one of the most important things you can get for your trip.

 As I’ve come to learn — and as any traveler will tell you — things don’t always go as planned when you travel.

 Sure, nine times out of ten you’ll be completely fine.
 But every now and then you’ll stumble into an unfortunate situation.

 Maybe it’s just a missed flight or a delayed connection.
 Maybe your wallet disappears while riding a crowded bus.
-Maybe, like me, you burst an eardrum while scuba diving.
+Maybe, like me, you burst an eardrum while scuba diving in Thailand.

 But what about if you’re taking a cruise — how does travel insurance work then?

 Well, of course, you still need travel insurance if you’re on a cruise, but there are some extra things you’ll want to be aware of.